eleda77/eleda77.github.io/docs/vocab_list.md

 **affray** - an instance of fighting in a public place that disturbs the peace

+**agglomeration** - the action or process of collecting in a mass; a heap or cluster of usually disparate elements

 **agoggle** - staring with wide eyes (I'm assuming this is an earlier form of agog)

+**albifrons** - having a white front, especially having white mark on the forehead

 **alembic** - a distilling apparatus, now obsolete, consisting of a gourd-shaped container and a cap with a long beak for conveying the products to a receiver